- EVENTS & RESOURCES

 Do you and your loved ones have an advance healthcare directive as well as the other documents necessary for managing legal and financial issues (e.g., Power of Attorney) should sudden illness, disability, or even death occur?

 Highlighting the urgency of this need to be prepared was an email I recently received from a gentleman who has attended Hope’s Family Caregiver Education Series.
 He regularly cares for his elderly parents, but this time he sought guidance about relatives who live out of state—a couple in their 40s, both of whom were diagnosed with COVID-19.
 The husband was not expected to survive.
 This couple did not have advance healthcare directives nor were documents in place that would enable the wife to handle her husband’s independent financial accounts and property.
-To complicate matters, the couple did not live in a community property state.

 Life is uncertain.
 However, we can all reduce that uncertainty by putting our desires in writing while we still have the mental capacity to let our spouses, family, and friends know what our wishes are, including a specification for who will have the legal means to carry out those wishes.